 I put up a story on my Instagram page, videoing one of the entertainers dancing on the float.
 I got a couple responses from Dutch friends informing me that this was not in fact ‘Black Piet’ but instead it was ‘Roetveeg Piet’ – which literally translates to ‘Soot Wipe Piet’.
 This is a reinvented ‘Black Pete’, to possibly quieten down the protesting against the character.
 I have been told many times that ‘Black Pete’ has no racist connotations to it, and that instead, the reason behind why ‘Black Pete’ is depicted to be black is because of the soot from the chimneys.

-This is how many entertainers still dress throughout the Netherlands.
+Above: This is how many entertainers still dress throughout the Netherlands.
 It is impossible to argue that this is not blackface and therefore it is definitely racist.

 Possibly, ‘Roetveeg Piet’ is the way the Netherlands can move on from painting their faces black every year.
 Even though the folklore behind the tradition is still controversial, it doesn’t need to be displayed so blatantly.
 Little children do not need to paint their faces to get excited about St. Nicholas, and adult entertainers do not need to paint their faces black at all.
 From a foreign perspective looking in on the Dutch culture, I have tried to understand why they feel protective over this particular tradition.
 However, blackface can never be justified and we should all be aware of that.